Alvie/price-check-ebay/README.md

 - run `node server`

 #### Adaptability
 This price check bot is geared towards used hardware prices in the UK.
 You can change location in the `ebay.js` file.
-Remove or adapt the removeWords() function in `ebay.js` as they contain hardware specific boolean search terms for filtering (Note: `function getSoldItems` uses removeWords(), but you may use `query` instead of `newQuery` for the keyword.)
+Remove or adapt the `getQueryString`, `filterWords`, `addEdgeCases` functions in `ebay.js` as they contain hardware specific boolean search terms for filtering.
+**(Note: `function getSoldItems` uses `getQueryString()`, but you may use `query` instead of `queryString` for the keywords if you do not intend to use the filtering functions.)**

 You can also change various parameters such as between new/used, sort order, etc in `ebay.js` using the codes available from https://developer.ebay.com/DevZone/finding/CallRef/findCompletedItems.html